BoussabatWael/Desktop-App-Synchronize-Users-IP/README.md

 operating systems and their system versions, if OS is supported then it will execute commands to synchronize user new IP address.

 # Sync.py
-is the main fire of the application.
+is the main file of the application.
 # firewall.py
 is the script that manage and sercure servers it contains all functions that can be executed on server
 # networking.php